-The festival of Maha Shivratri is celebrated with great religious fervor all over India as well as its neighboring country Nepal.
-This festival holds a great importance in the lives of Hindus, especially Shiva followers who await the coming of this special night every year on the 14th New Moon of Maagha (Hindu month of Jan and Feb) and Phalgun (Hindu month of Feb and March), as per the Hindu calendar on the Chaturdashi of Krishna paksha.
+Maha Shivratri is the celebration of the amalgamation of Shiva and Shakti and is celebrated with great religious ardour all over the country.
+This festival holds great importance in the lives of Hindus, especially worshippers of Shiva, who await the coming of this special night every year on the 14th New Moon of Maagha (Hindu month of Jan and Feb) and Phalgun (Hindu month of Feb and March), as per the Hindu calendar on the Chaturdashi of Krishna paksha.

 The main rituals involving purification, virtue and enlightenment: